Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC:5732].
 This command adheres to the standard.
 The command can be extended to specify another name server administrator than the authenticated user.

-:point_right: Please note that IP addresses are required for domain names ending in '.dk', please refer to the [glue record policy][DKHMDNSSPEC-glue].
+:point_right: Please note that IP addresses are required for domain names ending in '.dk', please refer to the [glue record policy][DKHMDNSSPECGLUE].

 :warning: By default the authenticated user is attempted used as designated name server administrator, It is however not possible to assign a registrar account as name server administrator, so a regular WHOIS handle pointing to a contact object has to be specified using the extension `dkhm:requestedNsAdmin`, alternatively you can authenticate using a WHOIS handle and the use of the extension can be avoided.